EssentialsX/Essentials/.github/ISSUE_TEMPLATE/report-a-bug.md

 <!-- EssentialsX bug reporting guide

+NOTE: Failure to fill out this template properly may result in your issue being
+      delayed or ignored.

-Don't put anything inside this block, as it won't be included in the issue.
+Don't put anything inside this block, as it will be hidden when you post your PR.
+Make sure to also not type between any arrows in the template, as this text will also be hidden.

 If you are reporting a bug, please follow the following steps: